opentracing-contrib/java-kafka-client/README.md

 # OpenTracing Apache Kafka Client Instrumentation
-OpenTracing instrumentation for Apache Kafka Client
+OpenTracing instrumentation for Apache Kafka Client.
+Two solutions are provided:
+1. Based on decorated Producer and Consumer
+1. Based on Interceptors

 ## Requirements